aws-samples/aws-reinvent21-inf1-workshop/README.md

 </div>
 <br/>

-Once the instance enters status `running` you can press `Ctrl-C` to return to the command prompt.
+Once the instance enters status `running` please wait for about 3 minutes to allow the instance to start fully and update its Neuron SDK deployment.
+You can then press `Ctrl-C` to return to the command prompt.
 We are now ready to connect to the instance.

 ### 1.4) Connect to the AWS EC2 Inf1 Instance